 Anchored Inflation Expectations

-This paper proposes a model of inflation where changes in long-run inflation beliefs are a state-contingent function of short-run inflation surprises.
-Expectations are well anchored only when long-run beliefs display small and declining sensitivity to short-run forecast errors.
-Because of nominal rigidities, shifts in beliefs induce an endogenous inflation trend, in contrast to common specifications of low-frequency movements in inflation.
-The model, estimated using only US inflation and short-term forecasts from professional surveys, provides an accurate account of the behavior of observed measures of long-term inflation expectations for the US and other countries, including several episodes of unanchored expectations.
+Because of policy uncertainty long-run inflation beliefs are a state-contingent function of short-run inflation surprises.
+Expectations are well anchored only when the central bank is credible and long-run beliefs display small and declining sensitivity to short-run forecast errors.
+Nominal rigidities mean shifts in beliefs induce an endogenous inflation trend, with time-varying persistence and volatility.
+This feature of our theory of the nominal anchor distinguishes it from common explanations of low-frequency movements in inflation.
+The model, estimated using only US inflation and short-term forecasts from professional surveys, accurately predicts observed measures of long-term inflation expectations for the US and other countries, including several episodes of poorly anchored expectations.

 Keywords: Anchored expectations, inflation expectations, survey data